SofarGroup13/MultimodalDatasetCreation/README.md

 ### Src
 This folder contains all the nodes that make up the main program: "GUI_node" initializes the GUI and deals with the logic behind the graphical elements, which makes the user navigate between windows, write personal informations, select which sensors to use, and so on; the "gestures_nodes" implements the server which manages the request for a random gesture sequence; the "fake_node_imu" creates fake simulated data from the Smartwatch; the "Smartwatch_node" manages data from Smartwatch sensor: it saves data when it is required by user; the "Recorder_IMU" saves data Imu into a Rosbag; the "fake_node_pc" create fake simulated data from the Kinect; the "kinect_node" manages data from Kinect sensor: it saves data when it is required by user; the "Recorder_PC" saves data PointCloud2 into a Rosbag; the "mocap_fake" creates fake simulated data from the Mocap; the "Mocap_node" manages data from Mocap sensor: it saves data when it is required by user; the "Recorder_mocap" saves Mocap data into a Rosbag.
 In addition to these 2 files, there's also the following folder.

+### Conversion
+This folder contains the "bag2csv-conversion",that takes Imu data, PointCloud2 data and Mocap data from Rosbag and converts them into csv files.
+There is also the "labeling",that takes csv files, label and segments them.

 ### Lib
 This folder contains 2 important sub-folders, "Tools" and "Windows".